lazniak/scene_gen/README.md

 *   **`aggressive_edit`**: If `True`, forces cuts strictly on beats and may generate more footage than needed to ensure perfect sync.
 *   **`save_segments`**: Save individual raw video clips from Replicate.
 *   **`save_edl`**: Generate an Edit Decision List for external video editors.
+*   **`use_raw_references`**: If `True`, the system will NOT generate AI assets for items that match the names of your provided reference images.
+It allows you to fully control specific characters or props by uploading your own images.

 ### 📂 Outputs